saulius/talkr-cpp/README.md

 # About

-Simple event based plain text chat server written in c++.
+Simple event based plain text chat server written in c++ in the university.
 Server and client are also available in java at: http://github.com/saulusg/talkr-java

+# Usage

+    cd talkr-server
+    make
+    ./talkr -p 9999

+    cd talkr-client
+    make
+    ./talkr localhost 9999 client

 # Commands